flow-state-15/mod-5-extra-resources/assets/react-project-week-roadmap.md

 - Create documentation for Wiki
 - CSS for landing page and authentication
 - Research the app you are cloning and tools needed
-- finish Authenticate Me if you haven't
+- Finish Authenticate Me if you haven't

 Monday: